anirudhreddy1903/Sai-Anirudh-AI-Portfolio/README.md

-Absolutely — here is a **professionally written, modern, AI-engineer-focused GitHub README** tailored to *your exact profile*, *your resume*, and *your new portfolio*.
-This is copy-paste ready for your repository.

----

 # 🌌 **Sai Anirudh Reddy Vallapureddy — Generative AI Engineer | Agentic Systems | Full-Stack ML**

 Hi!
 I’m **Sai Anirudh Reddy**, a Software & AI Engineer focused on building **production-grade Agentic AI systems**, **LLM-powered automation**, and **end-to-end GenAI applications** that integrate seamlessly with real business platforms.